katkolouchova/katkolouchova.github.io/index.md

 ## Interests

-Apart from data vis, I enjoy reading a good non-fiction book or a novel, taking care of plants and a good coffee.
+Apart from data vis, I enjoy reading a good non-fiction book or a novel, taking care of plants and a fruity coffee.